marquezjorge/misc_projects/README.md

 # misc_projects

-Repository of mini programming projects I have completed.
+Repository of small programming projects that I am working or have completed.